microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 ```
 ✅ At any time, print out the data to check its shape

 5. Now that you have data ready to be plotted, you can see if a machine can help determine a logical split between the numbers in this dataset.
-To do this, you need to split both the data (X) and the targets (y) into test and training sets.
+To do this, you need to split both the data (X) and the target (y) into test and training sets.
 Scikit-Learn has a straightforward way to do this; you can split your test data at a given point.

 ```python
 X_train, X_test, y_train, y_test = model_selection.train_test_split(X, y, test_size=0.33)